djaskulak/by-breed-starter/README.md

 This is a short tutorial on using the FlatList.

+## Getting Started

+Initialize a new React Native Project with expo.

+`expo init by-breed`

+Choose Blank project.

+Then run the project to test it.

+`cd by-breed`

+`yarn start`

+Copy the files into the folder:

+- `breeds.js`
+- `cat-and-dog-breeds.json`

 ## Overview

 Mobile screens are small and have limited space.
 The default mode to view content it scrolling lists.